leanprover/lean2/hott/algebra/category/constructions/constructions.md

   Pushout of categories, pushout of groupoids.
 * [fundamental_groupoid](fundamental_groupoid.hlean) : The fundamental groupoid of a type
 * [rezk](rezk.hlean) : Rezk completion
+* [pullback](pullback.hlean) : Pulling back the structure of a precategory along a map between types.
+This is not about pullbacks in a 1-category.

 Discrete, indiscrete or finite categories: